gferreira/fb-variable-spacing/README.md

 First experimental implementation: [Publica](http://fonts.hipertipo.com/publica/test/) (grotesk sans)

+### Implementation details

 - spacing axis is used to collapse sidebearings until glyphs are almost touching
+- glyphs contain two vertical guidelines to the left and right side of the glyph box
+- both guidelines must be named `SPAC`
 - glyph margins correspond to the maximum value, `SPAC` guides indicate the minimum ‘collapsed’ value

-### Implementation details

-- glyphs contain two vertical guidelines to the left and right side of the glyph box
-- both guidelines are named `SPAC`

 ### Appending guidelines

-A Python script is used to create vertical guidelines at a distance `D` to the left and right of the glyph box, or twice this distance if the glyph has no contours.
+A [Python script](_py/append-guides.py) is used to create vertical guidelines at a distance `D` to the left and right of the glyph box, or twice this distance if the glyph has no contours.

 ### Generating spacing masters